Home > Authors > View

 photo: Terry Byrnes

 Ormsby began writing poetry as a young man and began publishing in 1985.
-He has written three poetry collections, Bavarian Shrine and Other Poems (1990), which won a Quebec prize for the best poetry of that year, Coastlines (1992), and For a Modest God: New & Selected Poems (1997).
-His poems have also been published in various Canadian and American journals.
-Ormsby resides in Montreal, where he is a professor at McGill’s Institute of Islamic Studies.
+He has six poetry collections, Bavarian Shrine and Other Poems (1990), which won a Quebec prize for the best poetry of that year, Coastlines (1992), For a Modest God: New & Selected Poems (1997), Araby (2001), Daybreak at the Straits (2004), and Time’s Covenant (2006).
+His poems have been published in various journals and magazines such as The New Yorker and The Paris Review and anthologized in The Norton Anthology of Poetry.
+He has also authored a book of essays on poetry and translation, including Arabic literature.

 Books by Eric Ormsby